 How Ofsted gathers evidence about pupil experience

-Ofsted inspectors don't expect to see written pupil case studies.
-Understand how Ofsted will learn about and evaluate pupil experiences of your school, including which pupil groups and topics they are likely to focus on.
+Understand how Ofsted will learn about and evaluate pupil experiences of your school, including which pupil groups and topics they're likely to focus on.

 Contents